-The appointment and removal of Directors shall always be subject to the Constitution and make suitable reference to the Skills and Diversity Matrix as determined by the Board from time to time.
-The Nominations Committee supports the Board by making recommendations on the appointment of Directors.
+The appointment and removal of Directors shall always be subject to the Constitution and make suitable reference to the Board Composition Matrix as determined by the Board from time to time.
+The Nomination Committee supports the Board by making recommendations on the appointment of Directors.
+The Board and/or Nomination Committee may seek independent advice to support the identification and assessment of suitably qualified and experienced nominees.